SatyrTai/satyr-model-manager/README.md

          <li>Click on the model card in the webui extra page</li>
          <li>Afterwards, a notification card will appear in the bottom right corner of your webui window</li>
          <li>If the information is present, the notification card will contain the trigger words and the most trained tags</li>
+         <li>Apply trigger words and most trained labels with a single click</li>
          <li>trigger words green underline</li>
          <li>most trained tags orange underline</li>
       </ul>